PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Experiments

-\textbf{Ablation studies: significance and effect for each component.} In Fig. \ref{fig: ablation_Ant-v2}, we shows the training curves of PACER, DSAC, IDAC and the ablated DRL algorithms derived from PACER on HumanoidStandup task.
-Detailed information of each algorithm is shown in table \ref{tab: ablation table}.
-The results exhibit the significance and effect of adopting push-forward policies and leveraging the MMD regularizer in continuous control tasks.
-We can see PACER, which leverages both MMD regularizer (M1) and push-forward policy (P1), outperforms all ablated algorithms that leverage one/none of the push-forward policy and MMD regularizer.
-Besides, the results also reveal that: (\romannumeral 1) The MMD regularizer is also suitable to enhance exploration for the Guassian type policies as M1P0 achieves the next highest score. (\romannumeral 2) The absence of these crucial components significantly increases the probability of low performance or even failure.
-These findings offer compelling evidence for the effectiveness and significance of incorporating the push-forward policy and MMD regularizer within DRL algorithms.
+We run a comprehensive set of ablation studies on the HumanoidStandup task to demonstrate the effectiveness of push-forward actor and the sample-based encourager.
+The experiment results are given in Table \ref{tab: ablation table} and Fig. \ref{fig: ablation_Ant-v2}.
+We can see PACER that leverages both components (PACER$_M$ and PACER$_W$) outperforms all other ablated algorithms that missing one or more of those components.
+Moreover, PACER$_M$/PACER$_W$ outperforms M1P0/W1p0, which reveals the improvement of utilizing push-forward policies over Gaussian policies.
+Besides, we discover that algorithms using sample-based regularizers for exploration outperform those using just $\epsilon\quad greedy$ or even none exploration strategy, i.e. PACER$_M$/PACER$_W$/M1P0/W1P0 achieves higher scores than M0P1G/M0P1/M0P0G/M0P0.
+The results exhibit the significance and effect of adopting push-forward policies and sample-based regularizers in continuous control tasks.
+Additionally, the results also reveal that: (\romannumeral 1) The sample-based regularizers are also effective in promoting exploration for Gaussian-type policies, as evidenced by the second and third-place rankings achieved by M1P0 and W1P0. (\romannumeral 2) The absence of these crucial components significantly increases the probability of low performance or even failure.
+These findings offer compelling evidence for the effectiveness and significance of incorporating the push-forward policies and sample-based regularizers within DRL algorithms.